-Shoreline areas shall be included in the aquatic environment if they include lands waterward of the ordinary high water mark of the Sumas River or Johnson Creek.
+Shoreline areas shall be included in the aquatic environment if they include lands waterward of the ordinary high water mark of the Sumas River, Breckenridge Creek and the Nooksack Slough.
 Areas included in the aquatic designation shall include the underlying lands and water column.